-- A. Election of the Local Administrative Judge; County Courts at Law - 1.
-Pursuant to Section 74.091 of the Texas Government Code and Rules of Judicial Administration a majority of the County Court at Law Judges will elect a Local Administrative County Court At Law Judge for a two-year term at the January meeting in 1993 and at the January meeting of each second year thereafter. - 2.
+- A. Election of the Local Administrative Judge; County Courts at Law - Pursuant to Section 74.091 of the Texas Government Code and Rules of Judicial Administration a majority of the County Court at Law Judges will elect a Local Administrative County Court At Law Judge for a two-year term at the January meeting in 1993 and at the January meeting of each second year thereafter. - 2.
 The Local Administrative County Court At Law Judge will have all duties and the responsibility for attending to emergency and special matters of the County Courts pursuant to Rule 9 and 10 (d) of the Rules of Judicial Administration. - B. Meetings of the Judges of the County. - 1.
-The Local Administrative Judges or a majority of the Judges shall call joint meetings of the District & County Court at Law Judges at least once each month and as needed.
+The Local Administrative Judges or a majority of the Judges shall call joint meetings of the District & County Court at Law Judges at least once each month and as needed. - 2.
+The Local Administrative Judges shall preside over such meetings and in their absence a temporary Chairman may be elected by a majority of the quorum to preside over such meetings.